WolfoIsBestWolf/ror2-LittleGameplayTweaks/mod-LittleGameplayTweaks/README.md

 Family Event distribution is more varied.

-Mili-Printers, Cleansing Pools and Emergency Drones are a bit more common.\
+Mili-Printers, Cleansing Pools, Emergency Drones, Drone Scrappers, Drone Combiners are a bit more common.\
 Shrine of Order & TC-280, Emergency Drones will spawn on some additional stages.